 LINEAR REGRESSION FROM SCRATCH

-We will build a linear regression model to predict the salary of a person on the basis of years of experience from scratch.
+We will build a linear regression model to predict a person’s salary based on years of experience from scratch.
 You can download the dataset from the link given below.
-Let’s start with importing required libraries:
+Let’s start with importing the required libraries:

 %matplotlib inline